paycrest/docs/docs/guides/sender.md

 # Sender API

-In this guide, we demonstrate how to enable off-ramps for users with the sender API.
-The main difference between the sender API and the gateway contract is that users get a receiving address to pay for rather than connecting their non-custodial wallets.
+In this guide, we demonstrate how to enable off-ramps for users with the Sender API.
+The main difference between the Sender API and the Gateway contract is that users get a receiving address to pay for rather than connecting their non-custodial wallets.
 This means users can off-ramp directly from any wallet.

 ## Getting Started